 Senior Lead Officer John Lonergan

-The sale or use of All fireworks are illegal in the City of Los Angeles and the LAPD will be strictly enforcing the law.
+The sale, use or possession of all fireworks is illegal in the City of Los Angeles.
+The LAPD will be strictly enforcing the law.

 Do not leave personal items unattended in grocery stores, gas stations, gyms, and restaurants.

 Burglary Theft from Vehicle (BTFV) The preventable crime.
 To avoid becoming a victim always lock your vehicle and ensure all items of value are locked out of sight in the trunk or glove box.
 Popular item include expensive electronics, portable GPS systems, IPODS, cellular telephones, lap top computers, along with purses, mail and items with personal information.

 Do not leave the remote garage openers visible in your vehicle.

 Do not keep spare keys to your vehicle or residence in your vehicle.